Magyartanulas/magyartanulas.github.io/this_that_articles.md

 ## This/That

 In English, we use the demonstrative pronoun "this" when we are talking about something near to us, in either space or time, and "that" when it is further away.
 Hungarian uses `ez` and `az` similarly.
-Take note that the one used in each specific situation can vary slightly from English; familiarity will come with practice.
+Take note that the one used in each specific situation can vary slightly from English; generally `ez` is used more in Hungarian, than `this` is used in English.
+Familiarity will come with practice.

 `Ez` - This
 `Az` - That